This is the blog of Martin Johnes, Professor of Modern History at Swansea University.

 First published as: Martin Johnes (2011) Stories of a Post-industrial Hero: The Death of Johnny Owen, Sport in History, 31:4, 444-463, DOI: 10.1080/17460263.2011.646832 Boxing has a history of attracting the interest of intellectuals and serious writers.
 The likes of Norman Mailer and Ernest Hemingway have been fascinated not just by boxing’s brutality but also by its symbolic power.
 It is easy to … Continue reading “Stories of a Post-industrial Hero: The Death of Johnny Owen”

-New Directions in Welsh History: An Online ‘Zoom’ Conference Saturday 24 October 2020 We would like to host a conference that allows historians to present the latest academic research on the history of Wales.
+Download the programme and abstracts New Directions in Welsh History: An Online ‘Zoom’ Conference Saturday 24 October 2020 We would like to host a conference that allows historians to present the latest academic research on the history of Wales.
 We encourage people to present both polished arguments and ideas in progress.
-Papers that reflect on the state and future of … Continue reading “#hanescymru2020”
+Papers that reflect on … Continue reading “#hanescymru2020”